ebrahimfeghhi/beyond-brainscore/README.md

 # What is brainscore

-Code for "What are large language models mapping to in the brain?
-A case against over-reliance on brain score.
+Code for "A revised view of correspondences between large language models and brains".

 ## Environment